Shoe fitting is also about protection from foot problems.

 I like to mention here, that other measurement points on your foot, like the instep, waist or short-heel, are also very important, but we have no way to detect them on finished shoes, that’s why we’re leaving them here at this point.

-We have discussed lots about shoes and shoe lasts, it’s time to have a closer look at our foot.
+We have discussed about shoes and shoe lasts, now it’s time to have a closer look at our foot.

 Let’s put some important facts together: